A Column Generation Approach to the Discrete Barycenter Problem: Column Generation

 \end{example}

 Since the number of consecutive ones for each row of $A$ can be generated from the sizes of the support sets $|P_i|$, the columns of $A$ are easily generated solely from the problem input.
 Formulas for generating a given column $h$ are provided in Algorithm \ref{alg:ACol}.
-While Algorithm \ref{alg:ACol} is written with the sums and products in their respective formulas, recalculating these values on repeated runs can be avoided by instead storing the number of consecutive ones and the width of a full block for each measure.
+While Algorithm \ref{alg:ACol} is written with the sums and products in their respective formulas, recalculating these values on repeated runs can be avoided by storing the number of consecutive ones and the width of a full block for each measure.

 Because $A$ is easily generated, the matrix $A_m$ is {\em not required in memory}.
-Instead, in the objective function, $\y^TA_m$ is calculated using the $|P_i|$ to determine which dual values should be added.
-For further computational efficiency, updates to elements of $(c^T-\y^T A_m)$ are only required for those values of $\y$ which have changed from the previous iteration; due to the sparse nature of $A_m$, many elements may remain unchanged.
+Instead, in the objective function, $\y_m^TA_m$ is calculated using the $|P_i|$ to determine which dual values should be added.
+For further computational efficiency, updates to elements of $(c^T-\y_m^T A_m)$ are only required for those values of $\y_m$ which have changed from the previous iteration; due to the sparse nature of $A_m$, many elements may remain unchanged.

-The pattern of consecutive ones also guarantees that $A_p$ always has {\em many duplicate columns.} Continuing with the matrix $A$ from Example \ref{ex:A}, in Example \ref{ex:A2}, we assign the constraints for the first two measures to $A_p$, resulting in a matrix with six unique columns, each repeated six times.
+By taking $A_p$ as the first rows of $A$, the pattern of consecutive ones also guarantees that $A_p$ always has {\em many duplicate columns.} Continuing with the matrix $A$ from Example \ref{ex:A}, in Example \ref{ex:A2}, we assign the constraints for the first two measures to $A_p$, resulting in a matrix with six unique columns, each repeated six times.
 For any number of measures $n$, partitioning the constraints for $k$ measures, $1 \leq k < n$, to $A_p$ results in $n_u = \prod_{i=1}^k |P_i|$ unique columns, while the number of times each column is duplicated is $n_d = \prod_{i=k+1}^n |P_i|$.
 For a fixed $k$, the number of unique columns is no longer exponential; we justify the choice $k=2$ momentarily.

 \begin{example} Using the matrix $A$ from Example \ref{ex:A}, a decomposition of all constraints associated with the first two measures into the pricing problem gives this matrix $A_p$.

 Every column is repeated six times: $|P_3|\cdot|P_4|$.
 The matrix of unique columns is $U_p$.